arfc/pride/data_processing/geothermal.md

 [3]

-Geothermal heat pumps: can produced chilled and hot water.
+Geothermal heat pumps: can produce chilled and hot water.

 Ball state university: COP = 3.8 for heating and 2.9 for cooling.